denoland/docs/runtime/reference/migration_guide.md

 Using a boolean value for the `nodeModulesDir` and `--node-modules-dir` config options has been deprecated in favor of selecting from multiple behavior options.
-For this reason, the default value used when the option is not set has changed.
+For this reason, the default value when the option is not set has changed.

 ```diff
 - "nodeModulesDir": false | true